DigitalPublishingToolkit/NN09/md/10Rules.md

 a descriptive language for the actual contents (HTML, or Hypertext Markup Language).
-Even the internet itself is a conglomeration of a few loose standards (especially TCP / IP – Transmission Control Protocol / Internet Protocol), which everyone can contribute to.
+Even the internet itself is a conglomeration of a few loose standards (especially TCP / IP – Transmission Control Protocol / Internet Protocol) that everyone can contribute to.
 You have access to the entire net, independent of which access point you choose.
 In this sense, distributed platforms are the most radical form of multihoming.

-However, it is not so easy to just find a decentralized substitute to, for example, Facebook.
+However, it is not easy to find a decentralized substitute to, for example, Facebook.
 Facebook has a considerable technological advantage that is difficult, but not impossible, to draw level with.
 Technically speaking, it is quite feasible to recreate the same features in a decentralized form.
-But the existing network effects still remain a difficulty.
+But the existing network effects remain a difficulty.
 Platforms like Facebook and Google+ have such a strong gravitational force that it takes a lot of strength to compromise them in the slightest.
 The attempts at building decentralized platforms have